 For more information about accessibility at the University of Waterloo, please see Waterloo’s main accessibility website.

-The University of Waterloo Health Services provides primary medical care for all students at the university, including a Student Medical Clinic that offers health care visits with both male and female doctors and nurses.
+The University of Waterloo Student Medical Clinic provides primary medical care for all students at the university, including a Student Medical Clinic that offers health care visits with both male and female doctors and nurses.

 The University of Waterloo offers Counselling Services for any student who may be experiencing stressful events in their life.
 Counselling Services offers individual appointments, seminars and workshops, group therapy, and other types of support.